 - Build self-esteem.
 Many drug users struggle with self-esteem issues that may have stemmed from or resulted in addiction.
-Therapists help recovering users discover their skills, positive qualities and what they like about themselves.
-Helping other during and after rehab can also boost self-esteem.
+Therapists help to recover users discover their skills, positive qualities, and what they like about themselves.
+Helping others during and after rehab can also boost self-esteem.

 - Practice honesty.
-Honesty helps recovering users restore trust in themselves and in others.
+Honesty helps to recover users restore trust in themselves and in others.